zhouyl/flowblade/docs/components/layout/wrap.md

 # Wrap

 Flex layout that automatically wraps items to the next line.
 Wrap provides a flexible container for creating responsive layouts that wrap content to multiple lines with support for spacing and alignment.
+Perfect for wrapping layouts and responsive content.

 ## Props